Contains the active ingredient duloxetine (as duloxetine hydrochloride)

 history of fits (seizures)

+8. You drink alcohol.
 People who drink excessive amounts of alcohol should not take duloxetine.
-Drinking too much alcohol could increase the risk
+Drinking too much alcohol could

 Some medicines may interact with duloxetine.
 These include: